thiesmoeller/pypylon/README.md

     This is roughly equivalent to a minimum glibc version >= 2.24.
     :warning: You need at least pip 20.3 to install them.
 > * (***) MacOS binaries are built for macOS >= 10.14 (Mojave)
+> * GetArrayZeroCopy only available on cpython for now

 ## Installation from Source
 Building the pypylon bindings is supported and tested on Windows and Linux.